Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 - The pros and cons of an air source heat pump

-- How to get a heat pump installed for ZERO upfront cost
+- How to get a heat pump installed with Sealed’s energy-savings guarantee

 Let’s start by talking about the differences between the two heat pump technologies.